Home

 How To Find The Plan That Best Suits Your Needs!

-Credit counseling organizations provide counseling to help you create a debt management plan and educate you on money management.
 These organizations have counselors who are trained in credit, budgeting, money and debt management and are certified to help consumers get out of debt.
 Many of the organizations are non profit, thus legally obligating them to provide the counseling and the education.

 Each month you make a payment to the credit counseling organization that turns around and uses the money to pay your bills.
-The type of bills that are usually handled by credit counselors and a DMP are unsecured debt such as credit card, pay day loans, medical bills and automobile repossession debt.
+The type of bills that are usually handled by credit counselors and a DMP are unsecured debt such as credit card, pay day loans, medical bills and automobile repossession.

 However, they do occasionally help with student loans as well as other types of loans.
 The credit counselor will work out a payment plan with your creditors.